Rishitha1512/Rishitha1512/README.md

 ---

 ### 🚀 Fun Fact
-I code better when the music is loud and the coffee is strong! ☕🎧
+I code better when the music is loud! ☕🎧